Meet Fitbit Ionic: A little smartwatch, a lot of fitness tracker

 Ionic is available for pre-order beginning today in two shades of gray and orange, and will release in October for $300 with a variety of Horween leather and sport bands that range from $30 to $60.
 A special edition Adidas version of the watch will be available next year.

-Flyer will sell for $130 in light gray and gold, or dark blue and black varieties.
+Flyer will sell for $130 in light gray and gold, or dark blue and black varieties, and will also ship in October.
 The Aira 2 scale will retail for $130.